Clifford Group and Unitary Designs under Symmetry: Main results

 We emphasize that we can completely characterize the randomness of the examples in terms of unitary designs, i.e., we can clarify the maximal $t$ such that $\mathcal{C}_{N, \mathcal{G}}$ is a $\mathcal{G}$-symmetric unitary $t$-design.
-In fact, as expected from the non-symmetric case, we can prove the no-go theorem for $\mathcal{G}$-symmetric unitary 4-designs except for the most constrained case of $\mathcal{U}_{N, \mathcal{G}} = \{e^{i\theta}I|\theta\in\mathbb{R}\}$ (see Supplementary Materials (SM) for details)~\footnote{See Supplementary Materials.
-URL to be added.}; generally we have $t_\mathrm{max} = 3$ for Pauli symmetry.
-On the contrary, when $\mathcal{G}$ is given by Eq.~\eqref{eq:example2} or \eqref{eq:example3} with $N\geq 2$, we get $t_{\rm max}=1$, which we will describe in more detail later.
-Note that the single-qubit case is special since we have $t_{\rm max}=3, \infty$ for Eq.~\eqref{eq:example2} and ~\eqref{eq:example3}, respectively~\footnote{This is because the symmetry constraint can be written by Pauli subgroup $\{\mathrm{I}, \mathrm{Z}\}$ in the case of Eq.~\eqref{eq:example2}, and the $\mathcal{G}$-symmetric Clifford operators are restricted to the identity operator up to phase in the case of Eq.~\eqref{eq:example3}.}.
-We finally remark that we cannot increase $t_\mathrm{max}$ by considering a nonuniform mixture in the definition of unitary designs~\cite{Note2}.
+In fact, as expected from the non-symmetric case, we can prove the no-go theorem for $\mathcal{G}$-symmetric unitary 4-designs except for the most constrained case of $\mathcal{U}_{N, \mathcal{G}} = \{e^{i\theta}I|\theta\in\mathbb{R}\}$, which we will describe in Theorem~\ref{thm:4design}; generally we have $t_\mathrm{max} = 3$ for Pauli symmetry.
+On the other hand, when $\mathcal{G}$ is given by Eq.~\eqref{eq:example2} or \eqref{eq:example3} with $N\geq 2$, we get $t_{\rm max}=1$, which we will describe in Theorem~\ref{thm:1design}.
+Note that the single-qubit case is special since we have $t_{\rm max}=3, \infty$ for Eq.~\eqref{eq:example2} and \eqref{eq:example3}, respectively.
+This is because the symmetry constraint can be written by Pauli subgroup $\{\mathrm{I}, \mathrm{Z}\}$ in the case of Eq.~\eqref{eq:example2}, and the $\mathcal{G}$-symmetric Clifford operators are restricted to the identity operator up to phase in the case of Eq.~\eqref{eq:example3}.
+We finally remark that we cannot increase $t_\mathrm{max}$ by considering a nonuniform mixture in the definition of unitary designs, which we show in Appendix~\ref{SMsec:weighted_unitary_design}.